spacemeshos/testnet-guide/main.md

 The Testnet is designed to test the Spacemesh protocols and software prior to release of the Spacemesh Mainnet and the Spacemesh cryptocurrency.
 Note that the cryptocurrency enabled by the Testnet is monopoly money without any real world value.

 ## What is Spacemesh 0.1?
 Spacemesh 0.1 is the name of the first release of the Spacemesh Testnet.
 Everything described in this guide is about Spacemesh 0.1.
-In Spacemesh 0.1, we releasing platform capabilities that we believe are ready for public testing.
+In Spacemesh 0.1, we are releasing platform capabilities that we believe are ready for public testing.
 We have much more in the pipeline and we plan to launch new releases throughout 2020.
 This guide will be updated as we make available new releases.

 ## Why should I join the Spacemesh Testnet?
 Joining the Testnet helps Spacemesh launch a high-quality Mainnet and the `Smesh` (SMH) cryptocurrency.
 Spacemesh is a decentralized ledger designed to be formed from a large number of home desktop PC owners who run the Spacemesh software on their PCs.
 To test such a network we need a large number of block producers to join the Testnet.